nj homemy new jerseynj peoplenj businessnj governmentdepartments

 If chemical liability coverage is not available for the type of pesticide applications performed by the pesticide applicator business, the pesticide applicator shall obtain written confirmation from their insurance provider and submit this information with the Insurance Coverage Verification Form that is included with the invoice for licensing.

-If you have any questions about business licensing, call the PCP at (609) 984-6601.
-Copies of the Pesticide Control Regulations are also available.
+If you have any questions about pesticide applicator business licensing, call the PCP at (609) 984-6568.
+Also, the Pesticide Control Regulations can be found elsewhere on this website.